-- a) gravity tank sewers or tanks formed from oversized pipes should be designed as online storage; - b) where parallel pipes are used for attenuation, a minimum of one pipe should act as online storage, the remainder as offline; - c) the design of attenuation facilities should seek to prevent a build-up of silt and other debris (e.g., by use of benching and low-flow channels).
+- a) gravity tank sewers or tanks formed from oversized pipes should be designed as online storage; - b) where parallel pipes are used for attenuation, a minimum of one pipe should act as online storage, the remainder as offline; - c) the design of attenuation facilities should seek to prevent a build-up of silt and other debris (e.g., by use of benching and low-flow channels). - d) where half pipe or arch structures are proposed, the design must (in addition to the above) demonstrate how the system can be cleaned/jetted and done so without damage or erosion of base materials or membrane.
+Further design evidence should outline how, in areas of a high water table, groundwater is kept out of the system and, when positioned under highways, that the loading criteria is acceptable to both undertaker and adopting Highway Authority (if applicable).

 5. Adequate ventilation should be provided to limit pressure build up in the system during filling.
-The means of ventilation should be agreed with the water company.
+The means of ventilation should be agreed with the sewerage company.